Gothic-Modding-Community/gmc/docs/zengin/tools/index.md

 !!! note
-    This list is work in progress
+    This list is a work in progress.

 **[Daedalus](../scripts/index.md)**